Consumer edition active

 (See also Overview of Infections in Newborns and Listeriosis in adults.)

 The Listeria monocytogenes bacteria resides in the intestine of some people and many animals worldwide.
-Unlike many other organisms, it survives well at refrigerator temperatures.
+Unlike many other organisms, it survives well at refrigerator and freezer temperatures.

-Pregnant women can become infected if they eat contaminated food.
-These foods include unpasteurized dairy products, soft cheeses, raw vegetables, prepared deli meats and salads, refrigerated meat spreads, or smoked seafood.
+Pregnant people can become infected if they eat contaminated food.
+These foods include unpasteurized dairy products (such as milk and soft cheeses); prepared deli meats and salads, particularly if they contain poultry; and other foods such as raw vegetables, uncooked fruit, and ice cream.
 Fetuses become infected if Listeria monocytogenes crosses the placenta (the organ that provides nourishment to the fetus) during pregnancy.
 Newborns may become infected during or after delivery.

 Symptoms of Listeriosis in Newborns

-Pregnant women with listeriosis may show no symptoms, or they may have symptoms resembling the flu (for example, chills, fever, and muscle aches).
+Pregnant people with listeriosis may show no symptoms, or they may have symptoms resembling the flu (for example, chills, fever, and muscle aches).

 Diagnosis of Listeriosis in Newborns

-• Testing of blood and other fluids taken from pregnant women and newborns
+• Testing of blood and other fluids taken from pregnant people and newborns

-In pregnant women who have a fever, samples of blood, material from the cervix, and amniotic fluid may be removed and tested for Listeria monocytogenes.
+In pregnant people who have a fever, samples of blood, material from the cervix, and amniotic fluid may be removed and tested for Listeria monocytogenes.

 If a newborn is sick, samples of blood and spinal fluid (obtained with a spinal tap—see figure How a Spinal Tap Is Done) are collected and tested for Listeria monocytogenes.
-If a newborn is sick and the mother definitely had listeriosis, samples of blood and spinal fluid in addition to fluid from the stomach, meconium (fecal material that is produced in the intestine before birth), and infected tissues are also collected and tested for Listeria monocytogenes.
+If a newborn is sick and the mother definitely has listeriosis, samples of blood and spinal fluid in addition to fluid from the stomach, meconium (fecal material that is produced in the intestine before birth), placenta, umbilical cord, and infected tissues are also collected and tested for Listeria monocytogenes.

 Lab Test